SPDY

 SPDY (pronounced "speedy") is an obsolete open-specification communication protocol developed for transporting web content.
 SPDY became the basis for HTTP/2 specification.
-However, HTTP/2 diverged from SPDY and eventually HTTP/2 subsumed all usecases of SPDY.
+However, HTTP/2 diverged from SPDY and eventually HTTP/2 subsumed all use cases of SPDY.
 After HTTP/2 was ratified as a standard, major implementers, including Google, Mozilla, and Apple, deprecated SPDY in favor of HTTP/2.
 Since 2021, no modern browser supports SPDY.

 Google announced SPDY in late 2009 and deployed in 2010.
 SPDY manipulates HTTP traffic, with particular goals of reducing web page load latency and improving web security.
 SPDY achieves reduced latency through compression, multiplexing, and prioritization, although this depends on a combination of network and website deployment conditions.
-The name "SPDY" is a trademark of Google and is not an acronym.
+The name "SPDY" is not an acronym.

 History

 HTTP/2 was first discussed when it became apparent that SPDY was gaining traction with implementers (like Mozilla and nginx), and was showing significant improvements over HTTP/1.x.
 After a call for proposals and a selection process, SPDY was chosen as the basis for HTTP/2.
 Since then, there have been a number of changes, based on discussion in the Working Group and feedback from implementers.

 As of July 2012, the group developing SPDY stated publicly that it was working toward standardisation (available as an Internet Draft).
 The first draft of HTTP/2 used SPDY as the working base for its specification draft and editing.
 The IETF working group for HTTPbis has released the draft of HTTP/2.
 SPDY (draft-mbelshe-httpbis-spdy-00) was chosen as the starting point.

 Throughout the process, the core developers of SPDY have been involved in the development of HTTP/2, including both Mike Belshe and Roberto Peon.

 Chromium, Mozilla Firefox, Opera, Amazon Silk, Internet Explorer, and Safari expressed support for SPDY at the time.